A panel discussion chaired by Kevin Anderson. Liveblogged notes, so treat the below with all due caution.

 Martin Belam, The Guardian

-It’s a way of breaking the cite of having to leave Facebook to visit The Guardian.
+It’s a way of breaking the cycle of having to leave Facebook to visit The Guardian.
 77% of visits from Facebook to The Guardian only saw one page.
-Wanted to improve that.
-The more you see your friends faces, the more you use some content, say the Facebook people.
+We wanted to improve that.
+The more you see your friends' faces, the more you use some content, say the Facebook people.
 Frictionless sharing.

 Timeline – Facebook investing heavily.
 The success of their move will drive the success of the app.